MicrosoftDocs/VBA-Docs/api/Visio.Style.Cells.md

 ## Remarks

  **Cells** ("somestring") raises an "Unexpected end of file" exception if "somestring" does not name an actual cell.
-You can use the **CellExists** property to determine if a cell with the name "somestring" exists.
+Use the **CellExists** property to determine if a cell with the name "somestring" exists.

 The cells in a shape's User-Defined Cells and Shape Data sections belong to rows whose names have been assigned by the user or a program.
-You can use the **Cells** property to access cells in named rows.
+Use the **Cells** property to access cells in named rows.

 For example, if "Row_1" is the name of a row in a shape's User-Defined Cells section, you can use this statement to access the first cell in this row (the cell in column zero, which holds the name of the row):